orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Example:
 Name: - Challenge to Grade: 1 - Quiz to Substitute:

-Name: Thomas Branyon (tbranyon) - Challenge to Grade: 2 - Quiz to Subsitute: 4
+Name: Thomas Branyon (tbranyon) - Challenge to Grade: 2 - Quiz to Substitute: 4